 Culture | Sunrise Festivals

-Whilst Korean New Year is celebrated as a traditional, family orientated event, the solar New Year is more of a country wide party, and many South Koreans stay up all night on the 31st of December to welcome in the New Year in a unique way; by watching the first sunrise of the year.
+Whilst Korean New Year is celebrated as a traditional, family orientated event, the solar New Year is more of a country wide party, and many South Koreans stay up all night on the 31st of December to welcome in the New Year in a unique way: watching the first sunrise of the year.
 Several festivals throughout the country are devoted to this event, with the biggest being the Homigot Sunrise Festival and Seongsan Sunrise Festival.
-The festivals feature local cultural performances, fire shows, sunrise concerts whilst visitors may sample free tteokguk, a traditional New Year’s Day dish.
+The festivals feature local cultural performances, fire shows, and sunrise concerts, whilst visitors may sample free tteokguk, a traditional New Year’s Day dish.

 Culture | Korean New Year

 January 31 2014

 Held on the first day of the lunar calendar, Korean New Year is a national holiday commonly known as Seollal.
 Over this three-day celebration various rituals and observances are performed, and many Koreans travel home to visit their families.
 The ritual of charye, a memorial service for ancestors, is performed by most families, and traditional snacks such as Tteokguk, a soup with sliced rice cakes, are eaten.
 Although Korean New Year is very much a family holiday, there are several performances and events in Seoul to mark the special occasion.